-- 1) Is reviewed annually and revised based on the program's assessment of its training needs. - 2) Includes the opportunity for employees to pursue continuing education to upgrade knowledge and skills to fulfill the requirements of their respective positions. - 3) Includes information related to children who are abused and neglected and in the court system, family violence, applicable statutes, cultural competency, disproportionality, and disparity - 4) Provides ICWA compliance information and resources to all employees. - 5) Provides new program directors initial training as approved by Texas CASA.
+- 1) Is reviewed annually and revised based on the program's assessment of its training needs. - 2) Includes the opportunity for employees to pursue continuing education to upgrade knowledge and skills to fulfill the requirements of their respective positions. - 3) Includes information related to: - a.
+Child development, trauma informed care, and background/needs of children who are abused and neglected and in the court system, - b.
+Nature and effects of child abuse and family violence, - c. applicable statutes, law, & legal processes - d. cultural competency, disproportionality and disparity - e. guiding principles of our work and the importance of family reunification - f.
+ICWA compliance information and resources. - 4) Provides new program directors initial training as approved by Texas CASA.